-Michael was called to the bar in 2007.
-His practice is focused on commercial litigation, particularly construction law, creditors remedies, insurance matters, and shareholder disputes, but portions of his practice are devoted to representing personal injury claimants, and to administrative law matters.
+Michael Dew’s practice is focused on commercial litigation, particularly construction law, creditors’ remedies, insurance matters, and shareholder disputes.

 - LL.B., University of British Columbia, 2006

 - Called to the Bar of British Columbia, 2007